PowerAppsDarren/pcf-hello-world/init-new-proj.md

 # Move to the subdirectory where your package.json file is at
 # You might already be there!!
 So you **may not** use CD here
+# ⚠️ Look for the directory that has package.json
 cd FOLDER_NAME

 # EXAMPLE